 For a while now I’ve been a bit lost as to what to knit next.
 I began the thrummed mittens and lost interest (because I never wear mittens in Florida) and finished up my Meadow Moon sweater, and now… what?

 Colorwork / Fair Isle is my love, and I have all these plates of Plotulopi so lets use them!
-I’m still trying to use what I have on hand, and combine the yarn with a good pattern.
+I’m still trying to use up stash yarn, and combine the yarn with a good pattern.

 I dug out the Lopi 40 book because I have some Lopi yarn to use up.
 After knitting the Farfuglar pullover, and Clacks mittens, I have light blue and a tiny bit of white.
 I had ordered some rust orange (Apricot) Lettlopi as well as a brown color.